 However, now that we have access to good oral hygiene and modern-day humans do not lose their teeth at the same rate our ancestors did, there’s simply no room left in the mouth when it’s time for wisdom teeth to erupt.
 Because of this lack of space, these molars are often stuck (or impacted) below the gum line, causing a whole host of problems.
 For this reason, our doctors recommend patients choose wisdom teeth extractions at the first sign that these molars are ready to come in.

-It’s Best to Have Wisdom Teeth Extractions When You’re Young
+It’s Recommended to Have Wisdom Teeth Extractions When You’re Young

 As we’ve mentioned, most dental professionals will recommend patients choose wisdom teeth extractions as early as possible.
 This is due to the fact that as we age, the jawbone becomes harder and harder, which makes it more difficult to remove wisdom teeth.
 In addition, the recovery process goes smoother for those who are younger and whose jawbone hasn’t fully matured.